Guidance on Handling EIR Requests

 - The DPA is concerned with personal data about an individual, whilst FoISA covers general information, and EIRs cover environmental information.

-- A comparison between DPA and FoISA Requests is available in our A to Z guide.
+- A comparison between GDPR and FoISA Requests is available in our A to Z guide.

 - A definition of environmental information and the differences between FOISA and EIRs is also provided.

-- If the request is partially for information about the applicant, then that part of the request will be extracted and handled as a Subject Access Request under DPA.
+- If the request is partially for information about the applicant, then that part of the request will be extracted and handled as a Subject Access Request under GDPR.

 Is it an EIR request?